Laurence Olivier: 1907–1924: Early life and education

-Olivier was born in Dorking, Surrey, the youngest of the three children of the Reverend Gerard Kerr Olivier and Agnes Louise (née Crookenden).
+Laurence Kerr Olivier was born on 22 May 1907 in Dorking, Surrey, the youngest of the three children of the Reverend Gerard Kerr Olivier and Agnes Louise (née Crookenden).
 He had two older siblings: Sybille and Gerard Dacres "Dickie".
 His great-great-grandfather was of French Huguenot descent, and Olivier came from a long line of Protestant clergymen.
 (Note: Gerard's father Henry Arnold Olivier (1826–1912) was a priest who had eight children, his other sons all achieving success in secular spheres: Sydney became Governor of Jamaica and later Secretary of State for India, Herbert was a successful portrait painter, and Henry (1850–1935) had a military career, ending as a colonel.)
 Gerard Olivier had begun a career as a schoolmaster, but in his thirties he discovered a strong religious vocation and was ordained as a priest of the Church of England.
 He belonged to the high church, ritualist wing of Anglicanism and was known as "Father Olivier".
 Some Anglican congregations did not like this style, and the only church posts he was offered were temporary, usually deputising for regular incumbents in their absence.
 This meant a nomadic existence, and for Laurence's first few years, he never lived in one place long enough to make friends.

 In 1912, when Olivier was five, his father secured a permanent appointment as assistant rector at St Saviour's, Pimlico.
 He held the post for six years, and a stable family life was at last possible.
 Olivier was devoted to his mother, but not to his father, whom he found a cold and remote parent, though he learned a great deal of the art of performing from him.
 As a young man Gerard Olivier had considered a stage career and was a dramatic and effective preacher.
 Olivier wrote that his father knew "when to drop the voice, when to bellow about the perils of hellfire, when to slip in a gag, when suddenly to wax sentimental ...
 The quick changes of mood and manner absorbed me, and I have never forgotten them."